MeanderingProgrammer/harpoon-core.nvim/README.md

     use_cursor = true,
     -- Settings for popup window
     menu = { width = 60, height = 10 },
-    -- controls confirmation when deleting mark in telescope delete_confirmation = true,
+    -- Controls confirmation when deleting mark in telescope delete_confirmation = true,
 })
 ```